flarebyte/fairlie-functional/DECISIONS.md

 > there are snow-capped mountains in a Japanese manga style.
 The drawing
 > is in black and white with high contrast and dynamic lines.

+## Railtrack image

+> A bird eye view of a railway track with just a few branches and
+> junctions.
+The track is surrounded by grass and trees.
+The image is in
+> black and white technical drawing architecture style

 ## Glossary

 -   **Railway oriented programming**: A functional approach to the